-Christmas shopping with joint pain can be a real nightmare.
+Christmas shopping with chronic pain can be a real nightmare.
 After all, you will be doing a whole lot of standing, walking, and carrying.
-If you are one of the 20% of people who are already suffering from chronic pain, then all of that shopping can magnify the aches and pains you feel in your joints.
-That is why we have put together some tips to help you have an easier time going Christmas shopping with joint pain.
+If you are one of the 20% of people who are already suffering from chronic pain, then all of that shopping can magnify the aches and stiffness you feel in your joints.
+That is why we have put together some tips to help you have an easier time going Christmas shopping with chronic pain.

 Here are our recommendations for reducing any potential joint pain while going shopping for the holidays.